Hsterts/h-docs/content/sfinder-docs/sfinder path.md

 ___
 ## Input Parameters
 **Specified Field** (--tetfu, --t): the [[sfinder-docs/fumen editor#Fumen Code|fumen code]] that sfinder begins working with.
 If not specified, the file `field.txt` in the `input` folder is used.
 - **Page** (--page, -P): Specify the page of the fumen.
-The default is the first page.
+	- The default is 1 (the first page)
 	- `--page 2`
 - **Clear Line** (--clear-line, -c): Specify the number of line clears for a perfect clear.
-The default is 4
+	- The default is 4
 	- `--clear-line 6`

 **Patterns** (--patterns, -p): Determines the queues checked by sfinder.
 Read more about this parameter [[sfinder-docs/parameter patterns|here]].
 - **Hold** (--hold, -H): Specify whether or not a hold slot is usable.
-By default, it is enabled.
+	- By default, it is enabled.
 	- `--H use` or `--H avoid`
 - **Drop** (--drop, -d): Specify what movements are usable.
-By default, it uses `softdrop`.
+	- By default, it uses `softdrop`.
 	- `--drop harddrop`: only harddrop and kicks.
 	- `--drop softdrop`: enabled softdrop and kicks.
-		- `--drop 180`: softdrop but with 180 spins.
+		- `--drop 180`: softdrop but with 180 spins.AW@2zd2sf  cfmvdgbtkvrvxbhdvgny72wseda1qddrte
 ___
 ## Output Parameters
-**Tree Depth** (--tree-depth, -td): determines the depth of the tree diagram of the output.
-The tree output checks for the sol% of the field if the first few pieces of the queue is known.
-	- By default, tree depth is 3.
-	- `--tree-depth 1`

-**Fail Count** (--fail-count, -fc): determines the number of fail queues displayed at the end of the output.
-	- By default, fail count is 100.
-	- `--fail-count -1` displays as many fail queues as possible.
 ___
 ## Miscellaneous Parameters
-**Log path** (--log-path, -lp): create a .txt file output from the output of the command.
+**Log path** (--log-path, -lp): create a .txt file output from the output of the command.  ^fb964e
 - By default, the log path is `output/last_output.txt`.
-	- `--log-path output/chances.txt` ^9e183e
+- `--log-path output/chances.txt`

 **Specified Field from a file** (--field-path, -fp): instead of defining the fumen code using `--tetfu`, you can specify a .txt file that contains a fumen code instead.
 - By default, the field path is `input/field.txt`.
 - `--field-path input/sdpc.txt`

 **Patterns from a file** (--patterns-path, -pp): instead of defining patterns using `--patterns`, you can specify a .txt file that contains either the actual queues, or patterns.
 - By default, the patterns path is `input/patterns.txt`.
 - `--patterns-path input/filteredqueue.txt`

 **Threads** (--threads, --th): Specify the number of threads to use when sfinder is running.
 - By default, the number of threads used is 1.
 - `--threads 0` will allow sfinder to use as many threads as is present in the execution environment.

-**Cached Bit** (--cached-bit, -cb): Specify the smallest bit of the cache to use for the internal algorithm. <u>You almost never need to use this parameter</u>.
+**Cached Bit** (--cached-bit, -cb): Specify the smallest bit of the cache to use for the internal algorithm. <u>You most likely will never need to use this parameter</u>.
 ___
 ## Summary
 <center><table>